jacquessham/DashExamples/PlotlyExample/Readme.md

 ## Treemaps
 Coming Soon...

+## Histogram
+You may find how to create Histogram with Plotly in the <a href="https://github.com/jacquessham/DashExamples/tree/master/PlotlyExample/Histogram">Histogram folder</a>.

 ## Heatmaps
 You may find how to create Heatmap with Plotly in the <a href="https://github.com/jacquessham/DashExamples/tree/master/PlotlyExample/Heatmap">Heatmp folder</a>.